-Warm a heart you love with a woven hand-painted work of art!
+A woven heart makes a thoughtful and heartfelt gift for a special friend or family member on Valentine's Day.
+Warm the heart of someone you love with a woven heart work of art!
 Create a colorful weave using painted paper strips, cut out and threaded through a painted heart.
 Your child will practice spacing and weaving with this very special project.
+Make a woven heart with your young crafter this February.

 What You Need: